The Old Spaghetti Factory: History

 The chain was founded in Portland, Oregon, on January 10, 1969, by Guss Dussin.
 OSF International is the corporate name of the original, Portland-based company, which had 4,200 employees as of January 1994, in the U.S. and Japan.
 The Canadian locations are owned by a separate company, the Old Spaghetti Factory Canada Ltd., based in Vancouver.

-In 1983, the U.S. company opened an Old Spaghetti Factory in Hamburg, Germany, which was its 20th location.
+In 1983, the U.S. company opened an Old Spaghetti Factory in Hamburg, West Germany, which was its 20th location.
 The Hamburg restaurant was closed 10 years later, having been the chain's only European branch.
 The company cited high labor costs in Germany as the reason this location was not profitable.
 The U.S. company had $72 million in sales in 1993, and an estimated $90 million in 1998.
 After the Spokane, Washington, location opened in 1974, a 1996 review by The Spokesman-Review called OSF "one of Spokane's most popular restaurants" and "truly an institution" in the city.

 An Old Spaghetti Factory restaurant opened in Sydney, Australia, in 1973, in the historic district of The Rocks; it was situated in the Metcalfe Bond Stores, which had been converted to offices, galleries, shops and restaurants.
 It seems to have been an instant success and was even visited by international celebrities (for instance, The Rolling Stones were photographed in a tram in the restaurant in 1973).
 By the second half of 1988, the establishment was being touted as a venue for "family fun".

 By 2003, the U.S. company had 45 restaurants, in 14 states and Japan, and its sales in 2003 totaled $105 million.
 It had 3,500 employees at that time.
 In a 2004 article, The Oregonian newspaper wrote that "the key to the Old Spaghetti Factory's success has always been full-service meals at fast-food prices, served in large restaurants with intimate spaces created by Tiffany lamps, refurbished trolley cars and lots of gleaming brass."
 However, the article reported that the chain had recently recorded its first-ever same-store decline in sales as increasingly diet-conscious Americans were cutting back generally on their pasta intake.
 In response to that trend, OSF began adding some low-carb options to its menu but was not planning major changes.